There are different types of anxiety, but they all limit a child’s ability to function.

 Who is at risk for anxiety?

-Blackford found that the inhibited group are at much higher risk of developing anxiety disorders later in childhood or adulthood.
+Blackford found that the inhibited group is at a much higher risk of developing anxiety disorders later in childhood or adulthood.
 Unfortunately, children and teens with anxiety are more likely than their non-anxious peers to develop other mental health problems, too.

 About 45 percent of teens with anxiety will have a depressive episode at some point.
 Half of those with anxiety drop out of high school or college.
 Their risk of addiction to alcohol or marijuana by age 24 is twice as high as non-anxious youth’s, Benningfield said.
 For these reasons, it’s important that children get treatment for anxiety.